The Roborock S4 was just released. But how does it perform and is it worth the money? Let’s find out now.

 Here is how the buttons are used to control the robot vacuum:

-- Power on / off (long press the middle button to activate)
+- Power on / off (hold the power button)

-- Start / pause the current cleaning cycle (short press the middle button to start or pause)
+- Start / pause the current cleaning cycle (press the large power button)

-- Send to charger (button to the right of power button)
+- Send to charger (press the home button)

 What’s on the bottom of the vacuum?